CodeMelted/codemelted.rs/GETTING_STARTED.md

 - `--make`    : Executes the multiple builds for the crate, CLI, and WASM targets.
 - `--test`    : Executes the different tests for the `codemelted.rs` and `codemelted.js` modules.
 - `--publish` : Publishes the `codemelted.rs` crate and CLI to `crates.io`
-- `--setup`   : Automated option to setup a computer to utilize this repo.

 ## Main Repo